aidenwallis/customapi/README.md

 A collection of useful customapi endpoints to make more interesting chat commands.
 Written in NodeJS, runs in Docker, with mongodb and redis.

+I am working on writing more tests in the future, we only have a few basic ones right now.

 ## Development Setup

 In order to setup your computer for development, please do the following: